zopyx/print-css-rocks/lessons/lesson-forms/README.md

-Editable and fillable PDF forms.
+Editable PDF forms.

+Note: `weayprint` and `prince` require the commandline option `--pdf-forms` for generating an editable PDF form (otherwise read-only).